MicrosoftDocs/mesh-docs/mesh/develop/make-your-environment-available/build-and-publish-your-environment.md

 ms.service: mesh
 author: typride
 ms.author: vinnietieto
-ms.date: 9/12/2023
+ms.date: 11/15/2023
 ms.topic: Guide
 keywords: Microsoft Mesh, environment, build, publish, build and publish, uploader, Mesh uploader, thumbnail
 ---

 # Build and publish your environment

-After you finish adding all your scene content, the next step is to build the scene as an *asset* and then upload it to your chosen World in Mesh on the Web, where it's saved as an *Environment.* This is achieved by using the Mesh Uploader.
+After you finish adding all your scene content, the next step is to build the scene as an *asset* and then upload it to your chosen *Collection* (formerly called "World") in Mesh on the Web, where it's saved as an *Environment.* This is achieved by using the Mesh Uploader.
 Event producers with access to that World can then create an Event based on your Environment and invite participants to come and share in a *Mesh experience*.

+## Configure your project settings

 1. On the menu bar, select **Mesh Toolkit** > **Configure Project Settings**.